 The stallion will continue to challenge you every day and several times a day.
 As handler and horse get to know one another, these exchanges can be almost invisible to an observer as a subtle change in body language communicates both the posturing and the response.
 Like a mom, an experienced stallion handler can read their minds and convey the don’t-you-even-think-it message with as little as a sideways glance.
-The horse appears to only be quietly behaved but let someone else try to work with the horse and he can seem to be a different animal, immediately “in your face”.
-There is no malice in the behavior though; no intent to inflict harm.
+The horse appears to only be quietly behaved but let someone else try to work with him and he can seem to be a different animal, immediately “in your face”.

 I’m leaving a lot out here, most notably the ground work training of breaking, leading, respecting your space, teaching the absolute zero tolerance for serious behaviors like rearing, striking and aggressive biting and making sure the animal has sufficient exercise and social interaction, with other horses at least visible.
 However, stallions are trainable just like mares and geldings.
 On the whole, dangerous stallions are made not born.
 They are a product of poor management and abysmal horsemanship coupled with excessive physical force.

 It’s unfortunate that many horsepeople will go their whole lives without ever getting to know a stallion.
-They are a challenge and keep you on your toes but their unique zest for life is the essence of horse.
+They can be a challenge and keep you on your toes but their unique zest for life is the essence of horse.